 More meaty recipes

-A kidney healthy diet should prioritize plant-based recipes.
-But that doesn’t necessarily mean that it’s impossible to never enjoy a meal with meat once in a while.
-Always follow the advices of a registered dietitian or your healthcare team.
+A healthy nutrition for the kidneys should prioritize plant-based recipes.
+But this does not necessarily mean that it is impossible to enjoy a meal with meat very occasionally.

 - 1 egg